RyderFreeman4Logos/anon-ticket/README.md

 The server uses `BootstrapConfig` to load `DATABASE_URL` / `API_BIND_ADDRESS`
 before constructing `SeaOrmStorage`, so it inherits the same environment variables documented earlier.

+## Monitor Service

+`anon_ticket_monitor` polls `monero-wallet-rpc`'s `get_transfers` endpoint,
+validates each PID via the domain helpers, and persists eligible payments using `SeaOrmStorage`.
+Environment variables required:

+- `MONERO_RPC_URL`
+- `MONERO_RPC_USER`
+- `MONERO_RPC_PASS`
+- `MONITOR_START_HEIGHT`

+The binary tracks the last processed height in the storage layer so it can resume after restarts.
+Configure the RPC credentials to point at the wallet you use for receiving PID-based transfers.